Growth Beats ROI: Why Effectiveness is the New North Star

 The national mood

-While the top 3 moods are calm, relaxed and hopeful, people are also feeling anxious, stressed, and frustrated.
-The contrast between these suggests that while people are hopeful coming into the new year, they are still feeling concerned and uneasy.
+The top 3 moods are calm, relaxed and anxious, with people also feeling hopeful, frustrated, and safe.
+The contrast between these suggests that while people are feeling generally calm, emotions of anxiety and frustration remain.

 NOTE: For the best viewing experience on mobile, please view landscape.